-Understanding lawn care insurance
+Understanding lawn care business insurance

 Lawn care professionals manicure lawns, ground cover and shape and trim the hedging at the edges.
 (Tree trimming is typically not done by the lawn care company as this is a higher risk operation often involving use of lift equipment and ladders.)
 Maintaining a lawn is not always an easy or enjoyable task.
 Lawn care involves trimming, weeding, mowing, fertilizing and several other meticulous processes.
 Wealthy folks hire lawn care companies to maintain their lush lawn views.
 Landscapers typically deal with installation of sod, trees, ornamentals, hedging, etc. while lawn care companies mow the lawn and keep small plants and hedges trimmed and maintained.
 No matter how much experience you have had trimming and tending lawns, Lawn Care Insurance will protect you against client claims and liabilities.
-Lawn Care Insurance is designed to protect your business from property damage or bodily injuries resulting from your business operations.
-Include the following coverage in your Lawn Care Insurance program to protect your small business from financial losses:
+Insurance for lawn care business is designed to protect your business from property damage or bodily injuries resulting from your business operations.
+Include the following coverage in your Lawn Mowing Insurance program to protect your small business from financial losses: